gobuffalo/buffalo/CONTRIBUTING.md

 ## Documentation Welcome

 Hands down the most important, and the most welcome, pull requests are for documentation.
-We LOVE documentation PRs, and so don't all those that come after you.
+We LOVE documentation PRs, and so do all those that come after you.

 Whether it's GoDoc or prose on [http://gobuffalo.io](http://gobuffalo.io) all documentation is welcome.